 - Aurora Farms Outlets

 We ended our time in Aurora at our co-worker Trudy’s home, where she prepared a luncheon feast featuring the foods of her native Zimbabwe.
-And because many of the foods presented are traditionally eaten without utensils, she also shared the handwashing ritual that happens before a meal that made us all feel like part of her extended family!
+Because many of the foods presented are traditionally eaten without utensils, she also shared the hand washing ritual that happens before a meal that made us all feel like part of her extended family!

-And because everyone doesn’t get an invitation to Trudy’s house for a meal, here are other spots in Aurora that you can visit if you want a reason for a visit:
+Since not everyone gets an invitation to Trudy’s house for a meal, here are other restaurants in Aurora that you can visit.

 - Thorn Creek Winery – great ambiance in a new building